lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

    (You should probably call this function inside `print_exhibits`.)
 7. `create_new_animal`, which must use `malloc` to allocate space for the new animal on the heap.
-8. `insert_animal_at_front`, which adds an animal to the front of a given exhibit's animal list, but only if the number of animals is not at capacity.
-You may assume that the exhibit exists.
+8. `insert_animal_at_front`, which adds an animal to the front of a given exhibit's animal list, You may assume that the exhibit exists.
 9. `delete_animal`, which must use `free` to free the given animal in the given exhibit from the heap.
 You may assume that the exhibit and animal exist.